VectorInstitute/fed-rag/docs/examples/ra_dit/index.md

 We consider the paper "RA-DIT: Retrieval-Augmented Dual Instruction Tuning" by Lin, Xi Victoria et al (2023)[^1] and implement simplified versions of their experiments using FedRAG.
+In this work, the authors build a RAG system and fine-tune both the generator and retriever using a wide array of question-answering (QA) datasets.
+In their experiments, a fine-tuned RAG consistently outperformed two baselines: a generator LLM, and the un-fine-tunded version of their RAG system—thus, demonstrating the benefits of fine-tuning RAG systems via RA-DIT.

 This comprehensive implementation demonstrates the key concepts and techniques from the original research while adapting them for practical demonstration.
 More specifically, in this example, we:

 1. [Build a Qdrant Knowledge Store](./qdrant_knowledge_store_wikipedia.md) — Take